ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

 ### Validation

 The table will be invalid if the user has set the `parentIdFieldName` attribute but not the `idFieldName`.
 Additionally, the table will be invalid if the user has set the `forceExpandCollapseFieldName` attribute but not the `parentIdFieldName`.

+Additionally, we will mark the table as invalid if the hierarchical representation of the data has less elements than the array that was transformed.
+This can happen if the incoming data either has specified parents for children that do not exist, or if there are circular child-parent relationships defined.

 ### Lazy Loading